MadBomber/htm/docs/architecture/hive-mind.md

 FROM robots
 ORDER BY last_active DESC;

--- Which robot contributed most memories?
+-- Which robot has remembered the most nodes?
-SELECT r.name, COUNT(n.id) as memory_count
+SELECT r.name, COUNT(rn.node_id) as memory_count
 FROM robots r
-LEFT JOIN nodes n ON n.robot_id = r.id
+LEFT JOIN robot_nodes rn ON rn.robot_id = r.id
 GROUP BY r.id, r.name
 ORDER BY memory_count DESC;

--- What has a specific robot been doing?
+-- What has a specific robot remembered recently?
-SELECT operation, created_at, details
+SELECT n.content, rn.first_remembered_at, rn.remember_count
-FROM operations_log
+FROM robot_nodes rn
+JOIN nodes n ON n.id = rn.node_id
-WHERE robot_id = 'robot-abc123'
+WHERE rn.robot_id = 1
-ORDER BY created_at DESC
+ORDER BY rn.last_remembered_at DESC
 LIMIT 50;
 ```